 xfs_freeze is used to suspend or resume access to an XFS File system

 thus maintaining consistency.
 When the filesystem is suspended, all data is flushed to disk and then no IO is allowed on it, which can cause applications using this filesystem to pause, hang and eventually fail.

 When performing backup using EBS snapshots, you can freeze the filesystem right before the snapshot is taken, and then unfreeze it right after the snapshot starts.
 Since EBS snapshots are consistent for their point-in-time, the fact that the IO on the file system continues while the EBS snapshot is still being created does not affect the content of the snapshot.

-The -f flag is used to freeze a specified XFS file system, so that new modifications cannot be undertaken.
+is used to freeze a specified XFS file system, so that new modifications cannot be undertaken.
 When the freeze command is applied, all ongoing transactions in the file system are allowed to complete.
 New write system calls are stopped, and other calls which can modify the file system are stopped.
 All data, metadata, and log information are written to disk.
-Any process trying to write to the frozen file system waits till the file system is unfrozen.
+Any process trying to write to the frozen file system waits till the file system is unfrozen. xfs_freeze -u

 In the case of XFS, we need to freeze the file system in the “before” script and unfreeze it in the “after” script.
 Since the script is invoked on the CPM server and not on the backed-up instance we use SSH to connect to the backed-up instance and perform the operation.